-Bleeding after brushing or flossing, or just at seemingly random times, can be an indication of unhealthy oral tissue.
-Many individuals think bleeding gingiva, your gums, is normal, especially after flossing their teeth.
-But it’s typically a signal to change your dental hygiene routine and visit the dentist.
+Bleeding after brushing or flossing, or just at seemingly random times, can be an indication of unhealthy oral tissues.
+Individuals may think bleeding gingiva, the gums, is normal, especially after flossing their teeth in Leesburg, VA.
+But it’s typically a signal to change the dental hygiene routine and visit a dentist.

-Irrespective of the cause, your bleeding gingiva are a warning sign that bigger issues are on the horizon.
-Learn how you can navigate around those issues.
+Irrespective of the cause, bleeding gingiva is a warning sign that bigger issues are on the horizon.
+Learn how patients can navigate around those issues.

 What Causes Bleeding Gums?

 Possibly the most typical cause of bleeding gingiva is gum disease – called gingivitis in its early stages and periodontitis when it becomes advanced.
-Gum disease can cause the gingiva to bleed randomly during the day, while eating, after flossing or while brushing your teeth.
+Gum disease can cause the gingiva to bleed randomly during the day, while eating, after flossing, or while brushing teeth.

 Smoking cigarettes is another major contributor to bleeding gingiva, as it can inhibit the body’s immune system and contribute to the inflammation of the gums.
 Other causes are also associated with lifestyle choices, such as adhering to an unhealthy diet, but genetics and chronic illnesses can facilitate gum disease as well.